Ambisafe/client-javascript/README.md

 ##### Example 2: sign in & create transaction
-Container with account JSON should be fetched from a server after successful login.The most optimal way to fetch it depends client application and therefore delegated to it.
+Container with account JSON should be fetched from a server after successful login.
+The most optimal way to fetch it depends client application and therefore delegated to it.

 * Decrypting account with private key: account json as it returned by **Server + password**, entered during authentication.
 Password should **never** be transmitted to server.
 Exception can be thrown here if password is incorrect.
 	```
 	account = new Ambisafe.Account(
-				containerJson,
+				container,
 				password
 	);
 	```